wazuh/wazuh-packages/README.md

 Building a .deb package is pretty similar to build a .rpm package.
 You need to download the repository and execute the `generate_wazuh_debs.sh` script.
 This will create the docker image, choose the needed files to build the package and build it.
 These packages will be stored by default in `$HOME/3.x/apt-dev`.

-1. Download this repository and go to the rpm directory:
+1. Download this repository and go to the debs directory:
     ```bash
     $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/debs
     ```